Two college boys come up to us. I recognize them as Kappa Sigs from our frat gig fiasco that Fall.

 And we don’t know where’

-“Guess he misses me,” as I wink at him.
+“Guess he missed me,” as I wink at him.
 “Now he’s here with his New York school mates.”

 “When Andy visited, one thing we did is meet John Lennon’s son, Julian,” John Boy relates.
 “He taught us a Paul McCartney song which comes out soon with his new band, Wings.
 It’s called “Just a Silly Love Song.’